Jakob Sigurðarson: Playing career

 Jakob played in Sweden for 10 years, first with Sundsvall Dragons from 2009-2015 and then with Borås Basket until 2019.

 In May 2019, Jakob returned Iceland and signed with KR along with his brother Matthías Orri Sigurðarson.
 On 5 January 2020, KR announced that he would miss significant time due to a slipped disk in his back.

 Jakob announced his retirement from basketball following KR's loss against Keflavík in the semi-finals of the 2021 Úrvalsdeild playoffs.

 National team career

 Jakob debuted for the Icelandic national basketball team in 2000 and participated with them in EuroBasket 2015.
 In August 2016, he declared his retirement from international play.
 However, in November 2017, he returned to the national team and played with it until 2018.
 In his 18-year national team career, he played 92 games for Iceland.

 Coaching career

 In August 2021, Jakob was hired as an assistant coach with KR.
+Following KR's relegation to the second-tier 1. deild karla, Jakob was hired as the head coach of the team.